Technical Advanced Placement (TAP)

 - Master the skills and competencies of the high school course(s).

-- Receive a Teacher Recommendation form by the high school teacher.
+- Receive a Teacher Recommendation form from the high school teacher.

-- Submit the teacher recommendation form to the HGTC Admissions Office.
+- Submit the completed Teacher Recommendation form to the HGTC Admissions Office.

-- Apply to HGTC by submitting the Admission Application, plus the $30 application fee, high school transcript, and placement information.
+- Apply to HGTC by submitting the Admission Application, plus the $30 application fee, official high school transcript, and placement test information.

-Note: Students must enroll at HGTC within 18 months following graduation to be eligible for TAP.
+Note: Students must enroll at HGTC within 18 months following graduation, and submit

 How Do I Get Credit?

 - A student must apply to HGTC (complete the application process and pay the $30 fee), and register (which includes payment of tuition) in order for TAP credits to be accepted and entered on the student's transcript.
-The course will show on the transcript with the grade symbol “E,” which means the student earns the credit hours, but no grade is calculated.
+The course will show on the transcript with the grade symbol “T,” which means the student earns the credit hours but no grade is calculated.

 - HGTC will award credit to students who enroll within 18 months of their graduation date and who have the TAP Teacher Recommendation form on file in the HGTC Admissions Office.
-The Teacher Recommendation form acknowledges that the student has completed the required courses with a grade of 85 or higher.
+The Teacher Recommendation form acknowledges that the student has completed the required course(s) and met the minimum grade requirement.
 This form should be completed at the time the student completes the course; a copy is then given to the student and to the high-school guidance office.

 - Each student is responsible for submitting the Teacher Recommendation form to the HGTC Admissions Office at the time of application for admission.